 So, there’s been a second tea revolution in our house.
 Armed with my trusty in-cup infuser, I’ve stocked up on loose licorice root chips, cinnamon bark, chamomile flowers and spearmint.
 Whenever I fancy a herbal brew, I can pick-and-mix like an ancient apothecary.
-Neals Yard and Harvest stock a wide range of loose herbs, so if you bring your own jar you can have a packaging-free herbal tea experience.
+Neals Yard* and small health food shops such as Harvest stock a wide range of loose herbs, so if you bring your own jar you can have a packaging-free herbal tea experience.
 It should even work out cheaper than buying teabags!

 Another brand owned by Unilever is Marmite.
 I’m firmly in the ‘Love It’ camp and need to change my ways.
 Luckily Essential Trading make Vitam-R Yeast Extract*, which is a perfect alternative—there’s even an organic version.